Damnpendam/MyPortfolio/README.md

   * Analyze comprehensive test reports, and analyze testing results in real-time.

 __Lambda Test & BrowserStack__
-  * Skilled in using BrowserStack and LambdaTest for cross-browser and cross-platform testing of web applications.
+  * Used BrowserStack and LambdaTest for cross-browser and cross-platform testing of web applications.
   * Can run automated and manual tests, collaborate with team members, and access detailed test reports.

 __Metabase__